Ace the Bat-Hound

 Ace the Bat-Hound is a superhero dog appearing in American comic books published by DC Comics.
 He is commonly featured as the canine crime-fighting partner of Batman and as an ally of other animal superheroes, such as Krypto, Streaky, and the Legion of Super-Pets.

 The character made his cinematic debut in the animated film DC League of Super-Pets, which was released in the United States on July 29, 2022.

 Publication history

 Ace the Bat-Hound's first appearance in Batman #92 (July 1955), art by Win Mortimer and Ira Schnapp.

 Ace debuted in Batman #92 (June 1955) and was created by writer Bill Finger and artist Sheldon Moldoff.
-Ace's introduction followed on Krypto the Superdog's debut in Adventure Comics #210 (March 1955), and by German Shepherd dogs from detective films and serials, such as Rin Tin Tin and Ace the Wonder Dog.
+Ace's introduction followed on Krypto's debut in Adventure Comics #210 (March 1955), and by German Shepherd dogs from detective films and serials, such as Rin Tin Tin and Ace the Wonder Dog.

 Ace, along with Batwoman, Bat-Girl, and Bat-Mite, was retired from the comic in 1964, when editor Julius Schwartz instituted a "New Look" Batman that shed some of the sillier elements in the series.